Brandonawan/jenkins-test/README.md

 # jenkins-test
-Jenkinsfile for jenkins pipeline or multipipeline jobs for printing the current git branch using jenkins env variables.
+Jenkinsfile for testing jenkins and github pull request intergration.